-- Cost of production (including cane cost) was net of credit for bagasse, molasses and pressmud. - Sugar inventory was valued at lower of net realizable value (NRV) or cumulative year to date costing
+- Cost of production (including cane cost) is net of credit for bagasse, molasses and pressmud. - Sugar inventory being valued at lower of net realizable value (NRV) or cumulative year to date costing

-Sugarcane price for sugar season 2021-22 increased by Rs.
-25/- per qtl.
-Cost of production has also gone up because of higher diversion of cane to B-heavy molasses route with higher sugar sacrifice ratio, which resulted in lower sugar production.
+Cost of production for 9M FY 2023 has gone up because of higher diversion of cane to B-heavy molasses and Syrup route leading to sugar sacrifice, which resulted in lower sugar production.